pierremaw/Tradingview-ChartBot/README.md

 ### Prerequisites
 - Python (>=3.6)
-- An account on TradingView.
+- An account on TradingView
-- An Airtable base setup.
+- An Airtable base setup
-- A `.env` file containing all necessary environment variables.
+- A `.env` file containing all necessary environment variables
 - Selenium Grid
 - Docker